-SQL Server Configuration Manager Help > SQL Native Client Configuration > Aliases (SQL Server Configuration Manager) > An alias is an alternate name that can be used to make a connection.
+SQL Server Configuration Manager Help > SQL Server Native Client Configuration > Aliases (SQL Server Configuration Manager) > An alias is an alternate name that can be used to make a connection.
 The alias encapsulates the required elements of a connection string, and exposes them with a name chosen by the user.
-Use the Alias page on the <Alias name> Properties dialog box to view or specify the elements of connection string of an Alias. □ Options Alias Name The name (alias) that you want to use to refer to this connection.
+Use the Alias page on the <Alias name> Properties dialog box to view or specify the elements of connection string of an Alias.
+Alias Name The name (alias) that you want to use to refer to this connection.
 Pipe Name / Port No / VIA Parameters Additional elements of the connection string.
 The name of this box varies with the selected protocol.
 See the topics listed below for examples.
+Important:

+The VIA protocol is deprecated.
+This feature will be removed in a future version of Microsoft SQL Server.
+Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Protocol The protocol used for the connection.
 Server The name of the Microsoft SQL Server instance being connected to.
-Bee Also Reference Creating a Valid Connection String Using Shared Memory Protocol Creating a Valid Connection String Using TCP/IP Creating a Valid Connection String Using Named Pipes Creating a Valid Connection String Using VIA Protocol © 2006 Microsoft Corporation.
-All rights reserved.
-SQL Server Configuration Manager Help Creating a Valid Connection String Using Shared Memory Protocol See Also
+Reference Creating a Valid Connection String Using Shared Memory Protocol Creating a Valid Connection String Using TCP/IP Creating a Valid Connection String Using Named Pipes Creating a Valid Connection String Using VIA Protocol SQL Server Configuration Manager Help Creating a Valid Connection String Using Shared Memory Protocol See Also

-SQL Server Configuration Manager Help > SQL Native Client Configuration > Aliases (SQL Server Configuration Manager) >
+SQL Server Configuration Manager Help > SQL Server Native Client Configuration > Aliases (SQL Server Configuration Manager) >

 Connections to Microsoft SQL Server from a client running on the same computer use the shared memory protocol.
 Shared memory has no configurable properties.
 Shared memory is always tried first, and cannot be moved from the top position of the Enabled Protocols list in the Client Protocols Properties list.
 The Shared Memory protocol can be disabled, which is useful when troubleshooting one of the other protocols.

 You cannot create an alias using the shared memory protocol, but if shared memory is enabled, then connecting to the Database Engine by name, creates a shared memory connection.
 A shared memory connection string uses the format lpc:<servername>[\instancename].

 □ Connecting to the Local Server

 When connecting to SQL Server running on the same computer as the client, you can use (local) as the server name.
 This is not encouraged as it leads to ambiguity, however it can be useful when the client is known to be running on the intended computer.
 For instance, when creating an application for mobile disconnected users, such as a sales force, where SQL Server will run on laptop computers and store project data, a client connecting to (local) would always connect to the SQL Server running on the laptop.
 The word localhost or a period (.) can be used in place of (local).

 ■ Verifying your Connection Protocol

 The following query will return the protocol used for the current connection.

 ■Copy Code

-SELECT net\transport
+SELECT net_transport

-FROM sys.dm\exec\connections
+FROM sys.dm_exec_connections

-WHERE session\id = @@SPID;
+WHERE session_id = @@SPID;

 Examples:

 The following names will connect to the local computer with the shared memory protocol if it is enabled:

 '''

 <servername>

 <servername>\<instancename>

 (local)

 localhost

 '''

 You cannot create an alias for a shared memory connection.

 ☑ Note:

 Specifying an IP Address in the Server box will result in a TCP/IP connection.
-Bee Also Reference Creating a Valid Connection String Using TCP/IP Creating a Valid Connection String Using Named Pipes Creating a Valid Connection String Using VIA Protocol Concepts Choosing a Network Protocol © 2006 Microsoft Corporation.
+Bee Also Reference Creating a Valid Connection String Using TCP/IP Creating a Valid Connection String Using Named Pipes Creating a Valid Connection String Using VIA Protocol Concepts Choosing a Network Protocol © 2010 Microsoft Corporation.
 All rights reserved.
 SQL Server Configuration Manager Help Creating a Valid Connection String Using TCP/IP